 The SaaS business model has been making a lot of traction over the last few years.
 Stratospheric success of many companies built around SaaS (like Dropbox or Slack) and seemingly effortless disruption of the existing market landscapes they managed to achieve made this model extremely attractive for entrepreneurs from a variety of industries.

-Even businesses that have a long and successful history of using other models are experimenting with SaaS.
+Even businesses that have a long and successful history of using other models are experimenting with SaaS and challenges to SaaS.
 For example, take Adobe Photoshop – it was distributed as a product for over twenty years but changed its licensing scheme to SaaS in 2013, although it hardly seemed possible just a couple of years before that.
+So, we have answered the question Why Do Startup Companies Fail? in this article.
+Also, we've listed some Challenges Face by SaaS startups.

-However, behind all the highly public examples of successes like Canva or Figma, there are dozens of obscure SaaS startups that never took off or just failed at what they did, usually at the early stages of their existence.
+However, behind all the highly public examples of successes like Canva or Figma, there are dozens of obscure successful SaaS startups that never took off or just failed at what they did, usually at the early stages of their existence.
 And no, excessive competition is often not the culprit.
 The reasons typically lie with the startups themselves.
-Most of them encounter more or less the same sets of challenges, but not all turn out to be prepared for them.
+Most of them encounter more or less the same sets of challenges to SaaS companies, but not all turn out to be prepared for them.
 In this article, we discuss SaaS challenges and problems faced by most SaaS startups – hopefully, it will help you get ready.
-Also understand how to promote SaaS.
+Also, understand how to promote SaaS.

 You probably expected the first reason to be related to technology but no, it’s related to the market.
 Most SaaS businesses fail because they are simply not solving any existing problem.
 Others may be solving a problem that users do not want to be solved.